 - When feeding your tadpoles, be aware they will consume anything smaller than their mouth.
-Fish Flakes 21 W 7451 and Tadpole Pellets 88 W 6535 are recommended. - Feed everyday, but only as much as the tadpoles can consume in five minutes.
+Fish flakes and tadpole pellets are recommended. - Feed every day, but only as much as the tadpoles can consume in five minutes.
 Do not overfeed or the water will quickly become fouled. - A partial water change is recommended three times a week if no aeration and once a week if aeration is present, even if the water does not appear cloudy.
-This is when you can remove about 15-25% of the waste-containing water and replace it with clean de-chlorinated water.
+Remove about 15-25% of the waste-containing water and replace it with clean de-chlorinated water.